DHTMLX/gantt-docs/data/api/gantt_detachallevents.md

 @template:	api_method
 @descr:

-Note, using the method can break the funtionality of dhtmlxGantt as it removes ALL event handlers at a time: ones that were defined by a custom logic and ones that were defined by dhtmlxGantt itself (to link different parts and functionality).
+Note, using the method can break the functionality of dhtmlxGantt, as it removes ALL event handlers at a time: those defined by a custom logic and those defined by dhtmlxGantt itself (to link different parts and functionality).

-A safer approach is to store the result of the api/gantt_attachevent.md method and to use the api/gantt_detachevent.md method  against them when necessary as shown in the example above.
+A safer approach is to store the result of the api/gantt_attachevent.md method and to use the api/gantt_detachevent.md method to detach saved events when necessary, as shown in the example above.

 @deprecated:
-instead of it, you can use
+instead of it, you can use:

 ~~~
 // save handler ids when attaching events
 var events = [];